KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 ## Creating objects
 Sometimes you just need to have an object and using a hashtable to hold properties just is not getting the job done.
 Most commonly you want to see the keys as column names.
-A `pscustomobject` makes that very easy.
+A `pscustomobject` makes that easy.

     $person = [pscustomobject]@{
         name = 'Kevin'